-EduConnect is the database system used to publish grades, and is also used by all teachers for assignments, study guides, rubrics, and upcoming tests.
+The is the database system used to publish grades, and is also used by all teachers for assignments, study guides, rubrics, and upcoming tests.
 The teacher websites are also designed for this purpose.

-E-mail, E-messages and Phone Calls
+E-mail, E-messages and Phone Calls (FACTS and CATAPULT)

-E-mail (@stjosephimperial.org), e-message (EduConnect) and personal phone calls are all utilized as a means of communicating to parents when a student is not progressing academically, or not behaving appropriately and therefore detracting from the learning environment.
+E-mail (@stjosephimperial.org), e-message (new system replacing EduConnect) and personal phone calls are all utilized as a means of communicating to parents when a student is not progressing academically, or not behaving appropriately and therefore detracting from the learning environment.
 The appropriate, selected means of communication is determined by the teacher or parent.